Writing consistently does one of two things:

 Writing once a day, even if it’s just a few hundred words, keeps your mind sharp.

 It can be your notes, a journal entry, a blog post, or your ramblings.
 It’s good to get those thoughts onto the screen (or paper).

-The focus for this post is what you’d expect … writing blog posts.
+The focus of this post is what you’d expect … writing blog posts consistently.